One crucial adulting skill everyone should learn is budgeting. Unfortunately, it’s not taught in school and rarely discussed at home.

 Where should I put my savings?

-Of course, putting all your money in an envelope and hiding it under your bed is not secured.
+Of course, putting all your money in an envelope and hiding it under your bed is not secure.
 That is why you may consider placing it in a bank.

 Banks are safe and secured.
 It can also earn you some interest.
 Unfortunately, banks usually only offer 0.25% interest per annum, which is very low and won’t even beat inflation.